api3dao/old-api3-docs/docs/dao-members/dashboard/proposals.md

 <!-------------------------->
 ## Proposal Creation
 Proposals are an important part of DAO governance and can be used to fund DAO projects or ratify DAO level decisions like updating the stake target.

-  Before making a proposal, promote it on the [API3 forum](https://forum.api3.org/) where everyone can give feedback beforehand.
-Consider making a PDF of the proposal and placing it on IPFS.
-See the [Using IPFS for Proposals](proposals.md#using-ipfs-for-proposals) section below.
+Creating a proposal involves the following steps:
+1. (Recommended) Promote your idea and gather feedback on the API3 forum using a [sentiment check post](https://forum.api3.org/t/sentiment-check-template/56).
+Generally, ideas receiving community engagement on the forum are more likely to pass once crafted as official proposals.
+2. Create an [official proposal post](https://forum.api3.org/t/api3-dao-example-proposal-template/52) on the API3 forum.
+This should contain a link to the [proposal description on IPFS](#using-ipfs-for-proposals).
+3. After receiving feedback from the above steps, create a formal proposal using the DAO dashboard as described below.
+4. Provide a link to this proposal in the official proposal forum thread to direct community members on where to vote.

-  To create a new proposal:
+To create a new proposal using the DAO dashboard:
-  - you must hold at least 0.1% of the total pool shares
-  - you have not created a proposal in the last seven days

   <!--**Proposal Types**